 Warning signs.
 Warning signs.
 Plenty of warning signs.
-But frankly my head was still reeling from the loss of my wife in 2005, thus I paid them no heed.
+But frankly, my head was still reeling from the loss of my wife in 2005; thus, I paid them no heed.
 At this point in the recovery process, the only thing I wanted was to recreate some sense of normalcy in my life.

 With that in mind, I inquired as to what quality of blue sapphire she liked best.
-It should come as no surprise that she happened to prefer the medium electric blue color of a high quality sapphire.
+It should come as no surprise that she happened to prefer the medium electric blue color of a high-quality sapphire.

 That's like the Ceylon color of the blue sapphire set in this split shank halo by Brian Gavin.
 As you might expect, this is a higher quality sapphire, which is more expensive than sapphires which are darker in color.

-Medium blue color sapphires are much prettier, since more light passes through them.
-A high quality sapphire can cost as much, if not more than a diamond.
+Medium blue color sapphires are much prettier since more light passes through them.
+A high-quality sapphire can cost as much, if not more than a diamond.

 Needless to say, she eventually accepted a diamond engagement ring from me "because I was in the diamond business and therefore it was just good advertising."

-Others of the fair weather variety will come and go like the wind.
-The good ones tend to be just as happy with a quarter carat diamond, as they would be with a one carat diamond engagement ring.
+Others of the fair-weather variety will come and go like the wind.
+The good ones tend to be just as happy with a quarter carat diamond as they would be with a one-carat diamond engagement ring.

-On the same note, I had no right proposing marriage to somebody at that state of my life!
-But as it turns out, my friends had all kinds of safety nets in place in the event that I might slip.
+On the same note, I had no right proposing marriage to somebody at that stage of my life!
+But as it turns out, my friends had all kinds of safety nets in place if I might slip.